Skip to content

 1) Complete the Statewide Fine Art Application.

-2) Create and estimated TIV of the Top 10 items in your collection
+2) Create and estimate TIV of the Top 10 items in your collection

 3) Return the information via email to sorminsuranceteam@sorm.texas.gov